About the college

-Applications are welcome for research degrees and taught masters in most subjects.
-Keble College is especially keen to encourage applications from students whose academic interests overlap with those of the Fellows of the college.
+Applications are welcome for research degrees and masters' courses in most subjects.
+Keble College is especially keen to encourage applications from students whose academic interests overlap with those of the fellows of the college.

 Accommodation and meals

-The college gives priority to fresher graduates, housing as many as possible.
-Freshers are contacted before they arrive in Oxford and asked what their room preferences are: the Accommodation Manager tries to take account of these preferences (and medical considerations) in allocating rooms, but there are no guarantees that someone will get what they want.
+New graduate students are contacted before they arrive in Oxford and asked what their room preferences are: the Accommodation Manager tries to take account of these preferences (and medical considerations) in allocating rooms, but there are no guarantees that students will get exactly what they want.

 Keble retains the custom of communal dining in the college's dining hall.
 The college serves three meals a day, five days a week, and two meals (brunch and dinner) on Saturdays and Sundays.
-Meals in the Hall and food and drink in Keble Café can be charged to your account (battels) using your University Card.
+Meals in the Hall and food and drink in the H B Allen Centre's cafeteria can be charged to your account (battels) using your University Card.
 There is no catering charge or set number of meals you must take; everything is pay as you go.